wilburb/django_google_analytics/README.rst

 Installation
 ------------
-1) easy_install django_google_analytics
+1. `pip install django_google_analytics`
+1. Ensure you have sites configured. https://docs.djangoproject.com/en/1.8/ref/contrib/sites/#enabling-the-sites-framework
-2) add google_analytics to your INSTALLED_APPS
+1. add `analytics` to your `INSTALLED_APPS`
-3) syncdb or migrate if you use south
+1. `python manage.py migrate`
-4) In the django admin interface visit the "Sites" page and add your google web property id for the site you wish to track.
+1. In the django admin interface visit the "Sites" page and add your google web property id for the site you wish to track.
-5) Add the following to your desired templates.
+1. Add the following to your desired templates.
-   {% load googleanalytics %}
+   `{% load analytics %}`
-6) at the very bottom of your head section add this
+1. at the very bottom of your head section add this `{% analytics %}`
-   {% google_analytics %}
-7) # if you want to avoid counting logged in user visits
-   # surround the above line with the following
+1. if you want to avoid counting logged in user visits surround the above line with the following
-   {% if not user.is_staff %}
+   `{% if not user.is_staff %}`
-   {% endif %}
+   `{% endif %}`
-8) Go to your google analytics control panel and refresh frantically to see if it is working
+1. Go to your google analytics control panel and refresh frantically to see if it is working